vaibhav21soni/Azure_terraform/README.md

 For questions or issues:
 1. Check the troubleshooting section
+2. Review [VARIABLE_FORMATS.md](./VARIABLE_FORMATS.md) for variable format requirements
-2. Review module-specific README files
+3. Review module-specific README files
-3. Create an issue in this repository
+4. Create an issue in this repository